ani03sha/redquark/content/blog/aem/day-04-setup-aem-dev-environment.md

 ```

 ### Maven 3.3.9 or higher
-Maven is a build tool which is needed to compile Java based projects.
-The AEM project we are going to create will also be a Java based project, therefore, having maven installed in your system is a must.
+Maven is a build tool which is needed to compile Java projects.
+The AEM project we are going to create will also be a Java project, therefore, having maven installed in your system is a must.
 Read this [official documentation](https://maven.apache.org/install.html) for the steps to install maven in your local system.

 Once you have installed maven, execute following command in the command prompt

 ```shell
 mvn -version
 ```